FAIMS/FAIMS3/README.md

 ## Choosing couchdb instances

-The `server_configs` directory contains sourcable scripts for some of the development servers, but primarily exporting:
+The `server_configs` directory contains scripts for some of the development servers, but primarily exporting:

 ```!shell
 export REACT_APP_DIRECTORY_HOST=<couchdb_host_name>
 export REACT_APP_DIRECTORY_PORT=<couchdb_port>
 ```

 will allow you to choose which couchdb instance to use.
 Remember to add the host-port pair of the system the *FAIMS* app is running on (in most cases `localhost:3000`) to the CORS allow list via the Fauxton running on the couchdb